 Non-dependants cannot claim housing benefit and / or local council tax reduction because they do not have a legally binding agreement to pay rent or council tax.
 An amount that a non dependant may pay for their keep is not considered to be "legally binding".

 Does the money paid by Non-Dependants for their keep, count as income for the claimant?

 No. This money is not treated as the claimant's income.
-Instead a fixed deduction is made from the claimant's entitlement to housing and / or local council tax reduction.
-The amount of this deduction is dependant upon the non dependant's circumstances.
-Generally the more income a non dependant receives the higher the deduction.
+Instead a fixed deduction is made from the claimant's entitlement to housing benefit and / or local council tax reduction.
+The amount of this deduction is dependant upon the non-dependant's circumstances.
+Generally the more income a non-dependant receives the higher the deduction.